-megafestival funds against the coronavirus
+Megafestival funds against the coronavirus

 Nearly a hundred artists and celebrities from different countries have confirmed participation in the festival online One World: Together, At Home in the English language, One World: Together in the House, which takes place from 15 pm (eastern time) today (18).

-In addition to the brazilian Anitta, in the event that the non-governmental organization (NGO), the Global Citizen, in partnership with the World Health Organization (WHO), will be musical performances by Andrea Bocelli; Was Eilish), Chris Martin (lead singer of the band Coldplay); Eddie Vedder (Pearl Jam); Others Eilish; Elton John; Jack Johnson; Jennifer Lopez; Juanes; Paul McCartney; Pharrel Williams, the Rolling Stones, Stevie Wonder, The Killers, among many others.
+In addition to the brazilian Anitta, in the event that is created by the NGO, Global Citizen, in partnership with the world health organization (World Health Organization), will be musical performances by Andrea Bocelli; Was Eilish), Chris Martin (lead singer of the band Coldplay); Eddie Vedder (Pearl Jam); Others Eilish; Elton John; Jack Johnson; Jennifer Lopez; Juanes; Paul McCartney; Pharrel Williams, the Rolling Stones, Stevie Wonder, The Killers, among many others.

-The goal is to raise funds that will be donated to the fight against the new coronavirus (covid-19), and to stress the importance of people staying in the house to try to contain the spread of the virus as a remedy for the disease, it is not to be found.
+The goal is to raise funds that will be donated to the fight against the new coronavirus, and to stress the importance of people staying in the house to try to contain the spread of the virus as a remedy for the disease, it is not to be found.

 In addition to performing, the singer, the american actress and Lady Gaga helped to organize the presentations, which will include the participation of celebrities, as well as the boss of Microsoft, Bill Gates, and the pilot of Formula 1 Lewis Hamilton; host Oprah Winfrey and actors: Ellen Degeneres, Lupita Nyong’, and Samuel L. Jackson.